Nazanin-hub/Mission-to-Mars/README.md

 ## Project Overview

-Using BeautifulSoup and Splinter to scrape data about the Mission to Mars, store the scraped data on a Mongo database and use Flask web application to display the data in a single HTML page.
+Helping Robin who is a junior data scientist to scrape data about the Mission to Mars by using BeautifulSoup and Splinter, store the scraped data on a Mongo database and use Flask web application to display the data in a single HTML page.

 ## Resources